 Eliot Gelberg-Wilson is a filmmaker from London.

-Having studied MAFilmmaking at London Film School, where he won a Creative Skillset Scholarship, he has Written and Directed several documentary and fiction shorts, which have been shown at festivals worldwide.
+Having studied MA Filmmaking at London Film School, where he won a Creative Skillset Scholarship, he has written and directed documentary and fiction shorts that have been shown at festivals worldwide.
 His latest short film ‘Moshe and Amira,’ starring prestigious young British actors Jake Mann and Komal Amin, has screened at OSCAR- and BAFTA-qualifying BronzeLens Atlanta, UK Jewish Film Festival and Bolton International Film Festival among others.

-Eliot is mainly a Screenwriter and Director, but has experience Editing, Producing and doing Videography projects.
-He most recently shot live videos for Pumarosa (Fiction Records), Thomas Sanders (Moshi Moshi Records), AGAMA (State51 Conspiracy) and Zuu Music, a conference series for Arbours Association of Psychotherapists, and promos that have been promoted by the United Nations and Bertha Dochouse.
+Eliot most recently directed live music promos for Pumarosa (Fiction Records), Thomas Sanders (Moshi Moshi Records), AGAMA (State51 Conspiracy) and Zuu Music, exhibition films for The Cartoon Museum, David Lloyd (V for Vendetta) and anthropologist Robin Dunbar, and promos that have been promoted by the United Nations and Bertha DocHouse.

 Eliot is interested in films about identity, society and hidden desires.